 Need help finding the right lawyer after a crash?
 Call Michigan Auto Law

 If you have been injured in this type of crash and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our injury lawyers.
 Our attorneys have successfully litigated these types of cases.
 Michigan Auto Law attorney Steven Gursten has appeared on television news shows offering expert commentary on the causes of these types of crashes.
 Michigan Auto Law has also recovered the largest truck settlement of the year in Michigan in a case involving a serious injury from a truck tire blowout accident and several multi-million-dollar settlements involving these types of cases.
-You can also get help from one of our experienced attorneys by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from one of our experienced attorneys by visiting our contact page or you can use the chat feature on our website.